guybarnahum/aep/LLM.md

-# LLM.md — AEP Project State, Mental Model, and Execution Plan
+# 🧠 LLM.md — AEP Cognitive Context & Execution Plan

-This document is the working continuity file for LLM sessions on AEP.
+This document is the **source of truth for LLM sessions** working on AEP.

-Its job is to:
+It exists to:
-- restore accurate project context quickly
+- restore context quickly
+- anchor decisions in system reality
 - prevent architectural drift
-- capture the current staged plan
+- define the staged execution plan
-- make the next implementation steps explicit
+- enable continuation without re-deriving intent

 ---